Said place must have a hose and a place to tie your horse. Then, tie him up.

 7. Squirt some shampoo on your hand and gently rub it onto the horses side and neck.
 Make sure you really rub it in.

-8. Rinse the horse very well, then scrape the excess water off with the sweat scraper.
+Right or left - start with whichever side you want.8.
+Rinse the horse very well, then scrape the excess water off with the sweat scraper.

 Repeat this step until you no longer see any white soap suds when you use the sweat scraper.